haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_data_source.md

 <div class="bs-callout bs-callout-info" id="info">
     <p>A Javascript "component" is actually a Javascript file loaded through RequireJS.
 It should return a Javascript object that defines a module or function.
-Do not confuse Javascript components with UI components.</p>
+Do not confuse Javascript 组件 with UI 组件.</p>
 </div>

 Include the Form Provider Javascript component by adding this inside the `<dataSource />` node: